hbctraining/rnaseq-cb321/lessons/analysis_methods.md

     Quality score: 0........10........20........30........40
 ```

-Using the quality encoding character legend, the first nucelotide in the read (C) is called with a quality score of 31 and our Ns are called with a score of 2. **As you can tell by now, this is a bad read.**

 Each quality score represents the probability that the corresponding nucleotide call is incorrect.
 This quality score is logarithmically based and is calculated as:

 	Q = -10 x log10(P), where P is the probability that a base call is erroneous

-These probabaility values are the results from the base calling algorithm and dependent on how much signal was captured for the base incorporation.
+These probability values are assigned by the base calling algorithm.
 The score values can be interpreted as follows:

 |Phred Quality Score |Probability of incorrect base call |Base call accuracy|
 |:-------------------|:---------------------------------:|-----------------:|